Skip to content

 PIX4Dcatch supports importing WKT files to define and use custom projected coordinate systems.
 This article describes how to import these files into PIX4Dcatch.

-• Define a projected Coordinate Reference System.
+• Projected CRS: The file must define a projected Coordinate Reference System.

 When starting a new point collection, the output CRS can be selected from the catalog or imported from a WKT file.